bizres/businessresponsibility/README.md

 # Business Responsibility

+## Project summary

-businessresponsibility.ch is a project to strengthen transparency and democratic control over the human rights performance of Swiss companies.
+The [businessresponsibility.ch](https://en.businessresponsibility.ch/) is a project to strengthen transparency and democratic control over the human rights performance of Swiss companies.

-# Development environment
+## Repository information

+This repository contains all code and data for building the **frontend**, **backend** and **workflow services** of [businessresponsibility.ch](https://en.businessresponsibility.ch/) web platform.

+For the project's background information and the thorough documentation, please visit our [GitHub organization page](https://github.com/bizres).

+## Building and running the development environment

 Startup all development environment servers with docker-compose:

 ### Initial build first time